agoutsmedt/biblionetwork/README.md

 network using Salton’s cosine measure: it divides the number of references that two articles share by the rootsquare of the product of both articles bibliography lengths.
 It avoids giving too much importance to articles with a large bibliography.
-It looks like:
+It looks like:[2]

 $$
 \\frac{R(A) \\bullet R(B)}{\\sqrt{L(A).L(B)}}